dotnet-websharper/mathjs/doc/Math.md

 ## Complex number

 Just like BigInteger, Complex is a member of System.Numerics too, but JavaScript does not support them.
-The Complex type got a new constructor too:
+To use the Complex type in our program we could construct it as we're used to it from .Net, but now we're able to do it with Math.Complex() too which is able to construct a Complex number by taking a string with the complex value.

     open System.Numerics
     open WebSharper.MathJS